 How an SR-22 Affects your Alabama Insurance Rates.

-Because the insured has a blemished driving record, they will not get the lowest rates for coverage.
-That being said, one should comparison shop and compare rates for the policy itself as well as any fees related to filing an SR-22.
+Because the insured has a blemished driving record, they are classified as a high-risk driver and therefore they will not get the lowest rates for coverage.
+That being said, one should comparison shop online, obtaining multiple sr22 insurance quotes, comparing rates for the policy itself as well as any fees related to filing an SR-22.
 It should also be noted that if you need to have an SR-22 processed quickly, the fees to do so will not be inexpensive.
+Your information will be used by car insurance agents to isolate the most cost effective policy for your unique needs.

 Another thing to note is that the policy itself may have terms and conditions that may limit coverage under certain circumstances.
 For example, should you be involved in an accident and you are using the vehicle in commission of a crime (and the definition of crime includes driving while under the influence of alcohol or drugs) coverage for damage to your auto may evaporate.
 In addition, the limits for third party liability coverages in the event the auto is used during a crime will be reduced to the statutory minimum required by the state.